-Through successful implementation of this policy, the school aims to eliminate discrimination and promote equal opportunities.
+Through successful implementation of this policy, the school aims to:

+- Eliminate discrimination. - Promote equal opportunities.

-The school will work with the LA, or equivalent, in ensuring that the following principles underpin this policy:
+Each school will work with the Trust and the LA, or equivalent, in ensuring that the following principles underpin this policy:

-- The involvement of pupils and their parents in decision-making. - The early identification of pupils' needs and early intervention to support them. - A focus on inclusive practice and removing barriers to learning. - Collaboration between education, health and social care services to provide support. - High-quality provision to meet the needs of pupils with SEND. - Greater choice and control for pupils and their parents over their support. - Successful preparation for adulthood, including independent living and employment.
+- The involvement of children, parents and young people in decision-making - The early identification of pupils' needs and early intervention to support them. - A focus on inclusive practice and removing barriers to learning. - Collaboration between education, health and social care services to provide support - High quality provision to meet the needs of children and young people with SEND